-If your crew can’t meet in person, help is at hand for throwing a fabulous virtual bachelorette party that your bride-to-be will truly cherish forever.
+Virtual events have become the new norm as of late, and if your crew can’t meet in person, help is at hand for throwing a fabulous virtual bachelorette party.
 A bachelorette going digital doesn’t have to spell the end of fun.
-Think about how she enjoys herself in real life and replicate it online.
+Think about how you'd like to enjoy yourself in real life and replicate it online.

 Virtual Bachelorette Party Etiquette